lkarlslund/nifo/readme.md

 While protections might be in place to prevent you from tampering directly with registry keys or files from inside the OS, nifo takes the direct approach and overwrites the first bytes of the target files while the operating system is not running - either by booting to Linux via USB or removing the harddrive and putting it in another system to do the same modifications.

+By identifying the physical sector locations of essential AV/EDR files, we can overwrite these sectors from outside the Windows OS where no protections exist.
 It makes no difference if the machine is BitLocker protected or not, since the task is not to write anything particular, just to corrupt the files enough for them not to load when booting.
 Nifty, I might say.

 ## Supported (LOL) AV/EDR products